AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

   composer update
   ```

-1. Run the following command to generate the `AdobeCommerceEvents` module, This module helps register customer events.
+1. Run the following command to generate the `AdobeCommerceEvents` module.
+This module helps register  events.
 At this point, the module is empty.

    ```bash
    bin/magento events:generate:module